 Students who have graduated from a CSWE accredited bachelor of social work (BSW) program may apply for admission to the advanced standing MSW program of study.
 Those accepted into this program attain the MSW degree after the completion of a minimum of forty-two semester hours over the course of one calendar year.
-Full time advanced students enroll in the summer, completing 12 semester hours.
+Full time advanced students enroll in the summer, completing 12 semester hours (SOCW 6110, 6111, 6701, 6711).
 The remaining 30 semester hours are completed within the context of the advanced year curriculum.
 A field practicum is required for both semesters of the advanced year.
+In addition to 9 semester hours of electives, the advanced standing students will complete the following courses: SOCW 6110, 6111, 6140, 6141, 6550, 6701, 6711, 6950, 6960.

-Students are expected to demonstrate proficiency in foundation content and areas of practice through the successful completion of a comprehensive examination.
-The administration of the comprehensive examination takes place during the student's advanced year.
+Students are expected to demonstrate proficiency in foundation and advanced content through the successful completion of a comprehensive assessment.
+For the MSW degree, the successful completion of SOCW 6550 serves as the comprehensive assessment.